softwarespot/jquery-handlebars/README.md

 A jQuery plugin for taking the strain out of using the wonderful [Handlebars](http://handlebarsjs.com/) template framework

 ## Warning
-Documentation is to be finalised by 2015/08/15, though the plugin is fully stable to start using in production environments.
-The code is also heavily documented, if you feel this README is lacking somewhat.
+Documentation is to be finalised hopefully by the 2015/08/15, though honestly the plugin is fully stable to start using in production environments.

+**NOTE:** The code is heavily documented, if you feel this README is lacking somewhat.

 ## What is jQuery-handlebars?

-How many times have you found yourself writing the following over and over again in your project?
+How many times have you found yourself writing the following code over and over again in your project?
 Quite laborious isn't it?
 Surely using a template framework is meant to make our "developing" lives a little easier?
-Instead of repeating the same things over and over again.
 ```javascript

     // Cache the jQuery object of where to append the template